Next Generation Institute (NGI)® Succession Planning

-Participants will take the Goering Center's Member Alignment Profile (or MAP Assessment) to establish your organization's degree of alignment relative to the 10 Best Practices of Family & Private Businesses.
+Participants will take the Goering Center's Member Alignment Profile (or MAP Assessment) to establish your organization's degree of alignment relative to the 10 Best Practices of Successful Family and Private Businesses.
 Individuals will also take the Myers Briggs Type Indicator assessment to facilitate the work we do relative to improving communication.
 Finally, we will explore your company's ability to withstand the founder's exit without compromising enterprise value.

 Throughout the program, we will assemble the critical information needed by a successor in The President's Book, a confidential document that captures the key relationships, accounts, and agreements governing the business, along with the family's succession action plan.

 Sessions are taught by experts in family business governance, transition planning, finance, tax, law, communication, business continuity and the dynamics of families in business together.
 We also feature guest speakers from regional family businesses who want to share what they learned through their succession experience.

 Experienced volunteers serve as mentors to your family and generational peer groups formed through the program, ensuring the content is relevant and actionable.